Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ### 6.2.2 Device SD card playback
 ```
 【description】
-After the device is inserted into SD, it will record the video and save it to the SD card, and then you can view the video in the SD card.
+After the SD is inserted into device, it will record the video and save it to the SD card, and then you can view the video from SD card.
 The playback operation can only be performed after the device is successfully connected.

 [Function call]